Spring Boot Starter

 Add the dependency to the starter

-As the jobrunr-spring-boot-2-starter and jobrunr-spring-boot-3-starter are available in Maven Central, all you need to do is add this dependency:
+As jobrunr-spring-boot-3-starter is available in Maven Central, all you need to do is add this dependency:

 Maven